 The following month (25th May 1977) the double vinyl album was very bravely released in the U.K. through the Lingasong label.
 Apple immediately filed an injunction to prevent it seeing the light of day but the judge overruled the injunction stating that the tapes were of historical interest & this was clearly stated on the cover of the album.

 The Beatles Live at the Star Club 1962 contained twenty six tracks but it was known that thirty or more songs were recorded and another four tracks originally released in the U.S.A. but not in the U.K. were later included on what became known as the 'Silver Album'.

-The first Star Club release to feature all thirty releases on the same double album was Audiofidelity Enterprises 'The Beatles Historic Sessions' but even they had Stuart Sutcliffe listed on the cover as being on the recordings when unfortunately Stuart had died in April 1962.
-The first Star Club release on Cd was in 1985 by the Overseas label which brought together all the available Beatles Star Club songs under one great package!
+The first Star Club release to feature all thirty releases on the same double album was Audiofidelity Enterprises 'The Beatles Historic Sessions' but even they had Stuart Sutcliffe listed on the cover as being on the recordings when unfortunately Stuart had died on the 10th April 1962.

 Considering the importance of these recordings they're a real thorn in the Beatles side or should that be maggot in the Beatles Apple!
-Apple say that due to their poor sound quality the recordings show the Beatles in a bad light & if a music fan made these recordings their first Beatles purchase it could tarnish the Beatles reputation.
+They say that due to their poor sound quality the recordings show the Beatles in a bad light & if a music fan made these recordings as their first Beatles purchase it could tarnish the Beatles reputation.
 What a load of bad Apples!

-Everyone starts somewhere!
+Everybody starts somewhere!

-Fast forward twenty-three years, thirty one years after their original release on the German Bellaphon label & sadly Apple are back in court this time to stop a Cd release by Fuego Entertainment of further unreleased Star Club recordings.
+Fast forward forty-three years, thirty one years after their original release on the German Bellaphon label & sadly Apple are back in court this time to stop a Cd release by Fuego Entertainment of further unreleased Star Club recordings.

 Well c'mon Fuego!
 If you want my advice go to Germany & release them, they can't touch you there!